 If you maxed out this promotion you could purchase a total of 160,000 Honors points for $800.

 Nowadays Hilton lets you combine points across accounts at no cost, so in reality you could buy substantially more points by simply buying them across accounts and then consolidating them.
-This can also be useful if you’re “only” targeted for an 80% bonus, while a friend or family member is targeted for a 100% bonus.
+This could also be useful if you find yourself in a situation where a friend or family member is targeted for a bigger bonus than you are.

 Should you buy Hilton points for 0.5 cents each?

-Last year Hilton radically changed their Honors program.
+A couple of years ago Hilton radically changed their Honors program.
 They eliminated their traditional award chart, and rather moved to more variable pricing.
-However, the good news is that there’s still value to be had in the program, as the top properties still won’t cost you more than 95,000 points per night for a standard room (note that you’ll see higher pricing at some hotels, but that’s only when standard rooms aren’t available).
+The good news is that there’s still value to be had in the program, as the top properties still won’t cost you more than 95,000 points per night for a standard room (note that you’ll see higher pricing at some hotels, but that’s only when standard rooms aren’t available).

 Both before and after the changes I value Hilton Honors points at ~0.5 cents each, so this price is right around what I value them.
 However, there are instances where you can get a lot more value out of Hilton points than that.

 There are also plenty of circumstances under which you can value at more mid-range hotels.
-For example, I recently redeemed 30,000 Honors points for a night at the Hilton Tallinn, when the paid rate would have been over 500EUR.
+For example, last summer I redeemed 30,000 Honors points for a night at the Hilton Tallinn, when the paid rate would have been over 500EUR.
 Talk about a heck of a deal.